-- 12.1 Criteria for assessing the Archaeological Impact - 12.1.1 The development will consist of the development of Abbeylands Civic space centred on the existing Abbeylands green space and the construction of a new Remote Working and Cultural Centre to the west and new Community Services building to the south along with associated public realm improvements along Abbey Street north. - 12.1.2 No nationally accepted standard method of evaluation and assessment is available for the assessment of impact significance upon archaeological / historic remains (cultural heritage).
-Archaeological Impact of the proposed development is assessed from a baseline which is based upon the situation that would exist if the proposed development scheme were not pursued.
-Previous Sections 8 through to 11 therefore form the baseline survey for this assessment. - 12.1.3 The framework for identifying the archaeological impact of any development upon cultural heritage and archaeological remains uncovered during the development are governed by National legislation and Cavan County Development Plan 2022 2028 with specific reference to Policies BHP1 BHP08.
-The criteria for assessing the impact include; period, rarity, documentation, group value, survival / condition, fragility / vulnerability, diversity and potential. - 12.1.4 This information, in conjunction with various other legal and statutory policies (as outlined above in Section 2) and with professional judgement, is used to assess the value of archaeological sites and monuments within a development.
-The approach to assessing the Cultural Heritage Value is presented in Table 5.
+- 12.1 Criteria for assessing the Archaeological Impact - 12.1.1 The development will consist of the development of an existing site in order to provide for a new public realm scheme. - 12.1.2 No nationally accepted standard method of evaluation and assessment is available for the assessment of impact significance upon archaeological / historic remains (cultural heritage).

+- Archaeological Impact of the proposed development is assessed from a baseline which is based upon the situation that would exist if the proposed development scheme were not pursued.
+Previous Sections 8 through to 11 therefore form the baseline survey for this assessment. - 12.1.3 The framework for identifying the archaeological impact of any development upon cultural heritage and archaeological remains uncovered during the development are governed by National legislation and Cavan County Development Plan 2014 2020 with specific reference to Policies BHP1 BHP08.
+The criteria for assessing the impact include period, rarity, documentation, group value, survival / condition, fragility / vulnerability, diversity and potential. - 12.1.4 This information, in conjunction with various other legal and statutory policies (as outlined above in Section 2) and with professional judgement, is used to assess the value of archaeological sites and monuments within a development.
+The approach to assessing the Cultural Heritage Value is presented in Table 4.